 Thiruvannamalai in a glance :

-Thiruvannamalai is a city and the head quarters of Tiruvannamalai District in the Indian state of Tamil Nadu.
+Thiruvannamalai is a city and the headquarters of Tiruvannamalai District in the Indian state of Tamil Nadu.
 Tiruvannamalai is named after the central deity of the Annamalaiyar Temple, Annamalaiyar.
-Here are a few places to visit in Thiruvannamali.
+Here are a few places to visit in Thiruvannamalai.

 Annamalaiyar temple :

 Dedicated to Arunachaleswara, a form of Shiva, Arunachaleswara temple is considered as one of the most sacred Shiva temples.
-It is one of the five Panchabhoota (five elements wind, water, fire, earth and space) Stalams.
+It is one of the five Panchabhoota (five elements of wind, water, fire, earth, and space) Stalams.

 Gingee Fort :